MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 the Platform modules selection.
 Modules can be selected/deselected from the Modules frame.

+Modules Modules are provided by MicroEJ Architecture Specific Packs and Legacy MicroEJ Generic Packs.
 Modules are organized into groups.
 When a group is selected, by default, all its modules are selected.
 To view the modules making up a group, click on the Show/Hide modules icon on the top-right of the frame.
 This will let you select/deselect on a per module basis.
-Note that individual module selection is not recommended.
+Note that individual module selection is not recommended and that it is only available when the module have been imported.

 The description and contents of an item (group or module) are displayed beside the list on item selection.